ErpNetDocs/tech/modules/my/calendar.md

 Here, all its features are centralized alongside other vital ** My** components, offering a cohesive user experience.

 Additionally, you have the freedom to rearrange the Calendar panel by opening the **Customize window** of the **Dashboard** and dragging it to your preferred position.

+> [!Note]
+> The screenshots taken for this article are from v.26 of the platform.